Information for Employers

-Register your project here. no later than 5pm on 12 February.
+Register your project online by Friday 10 February.
 The SEPnet board will then review the proposed placement projects, based on academic merit and the potential for students to gain commercial awareness and soft skills such as communication and teamwork (any information you include as to how students will develop these will increase your chances of success).

 From the beginning of March, the details of selected projects will be advertised to eligible students through the SEPnet website and physics departments at SEPnet universities.

 During March interested students will be invited to apply direct to you by sending their CV and a covering letter.
 You are then invited to select and interview students.

 Any placements not filled will be advertised to applicants again in April.